We asked a language model to answer patient questions under simple constraints. It matched the word count. It didn't match the writing.

 We tested whether separating the competing objectives would help.
 After the submission deadline, we built a three-step rewrite variant: (1) generate an unconstrained answer grounded in the evidence, (2) rewrite it for clinical register, (3) enforce the word limit as a separate call.

 Our system achieved 100% compliance after correction.
 That sounds like success.
 But 100% compliance after five attempts is not the same as 100% compliance on the first attempt.
 The first number means the scaffold works.
 The second number means the model works.
-On the test set, the model’s first-attempt compliance was 64.3%.
+On the test set, the model’s first-pass compliance was 64.3%.
 That is the real number.

 In clinical settings, the tolerance for errors approaches zero.
 If a system cannot demonstrate near-zero error rates on simple, verifiable constraints like word count, it cannot be trusted with harder, less verifiable ones like reading level, tone, and clinical accuracy.
 The easy constraints are the lower bound.
 If the model fails there, everything above it is suspect.